 This all feels perfectly natural, but why is it so?
-How is it that parents & children, complete strangers whom nature threw together, can develop such a close bond that even our closest friends in the world cannot achieve?
+How is it that parents and children, complete strangers whom nature threw together, can develop such a close bond that even our closest friends in the world cannot achieve?

 We never ask whether we can do better.
 We never ask whether we should look for someone else with better “compatibility”.
 We never entertain the thought of leaving them if they don’t make us happy or live up to our disney fairytale of what a family should be like.
 We don’t stop talking to each other simply because we have nothing in common to talk about, nor do we stop seeing each other just because we moved somewhere else.
 We simply accept each other for who we are, love each other regardless, and find a way to maintain that bond.

-If all this sounds obvious, let me get to the point: Why don’t we practice this same unconditional love & acceptance with the most important person in our family: our spouse?
+If all this sounds obvious, let me get to the point: Why don’t we practice this same unconditional love and acceptance with the most important person in our family: our spouse?

 Over the past century, our society has grown & improved in almost every regard but one.
 Marital success.
 We spend more and more time putting off marriage until everything is perfect.
 We date more and more, in the hopes of finally meeting that one special person.
 We extend our courtship period to multiple years, so that we can know each other inside and out before finally making that commitment.

 And yet, despite all this, our divorce rates are higher than they have ever been.
 One in two marriages conducted in America today eventually end in divorce; twice the rate that it used to be in the 1950s.
 Marital studies show that even among the fewer couples who actually stay together, the average married couple today is less satisfied than the average married couple from decades past.
 If we’re more careful than ever before when it comes to marriage, why is the institution of marriage still crumbling all around us?